MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-500-errors.md

 #### Set up browser to restart your bot service

-1. Using a separate browser, open your bot in the Azure Portal.
+1. Using a separate browser, open your bot in the Azure portal.
 1. Open the **App Service Settings / All App service settings** page to see all service settings.
 1. Switch to the **Overview** page for the app service and click **Restart**.
    - It will prompt if you're sure; select **yes**.